iRakson/DeepDive-Into-Spark/Memory Management/MemoryManagerImpl.md

+# WIP - Contents will be updated soon

 ### How does spark implements this memory management:

 It has an abstract class named MemoryManager which has methods for acquiring memory, releasing memory, checking memory